Dr Peter Auger

 Biography

 I went to school in Nottingham and Norwich, and then studied at Cambridge and Oxford.
 After lecturing at Exeter College, Oxford for several terms, I then held a British Academy Postdoctoral Fellowship at Queen Mary University of London.
-I joined Birmingham in 2017.
-Like many early career researchers, I made many (in my case, over fifty) unsuccessful job and funding applications while on fixed-term contracts.
+I joined Birmingham in 2017 and have taken shared parental leave twice in recent years to care for my young children.

 Teaching

 I have taught courses on early modern literature (c.
 1500-1700) for over a decade.
-I am a Fellow of the Higher Education Academy.
-My teaching seeks to help students to become sensitive critical readers and global-minded citizens who can appreciate the value of historical perspectives for understanding the present.
+My teaching seeks to help students become sensitive critical readers and global-minded citizens who can analyze complex texts, possess an independent critical voice, and appreciate the value of historical perspectives for understanding the present.

-At Birmingham I teach or have taught on the first-year modules Poetry and Reading English, and the second-year modules Renaissance Poetry, Restoration and Revolution, and Shakespeare.
+At Birmingham I have taught on the first-year modules Poetry (as convenor), Reading English, Literary Worlds: Riddles to Novels, and Discover a Classic: Literary Research.
+I have taught the second-year modules Renaissance Poetry (as convenor), Restoration and Revolution, and Shakespeare.
 My final-year module, The Art of Translation, is an introduction to translation studies that considers English translations of works including the Odyssey, the Bhagavad Gītā, and the Tale of Kiều.
-(You can watch me give a talk informed by past seminar discussions of feminist translation.)
 I have also taught master’s seminars on various topics.

 Postgraduate supervision